vrockai/pipeline-test/docs/content.md

 ---

 ## Mouse mammary tumor virus is implicated in severity of colitis and dysbiosis in the IL-10-/- mouse model of inflammatory bowel disease.
- 06.03.2023, _H Armstrong, M Rahbari, H Park, D Sharon, A Thiesen, N Hotte, N Sun, H Syed, H Abofayed, W Wang, K Madsen, E Wine, A Mason_
+ 07.03.2023, _H Armstrong, M Rahbari, H Park, D Sharon, A Thiesen, N Hotte, N Sun, H Syed, H Abofayed, W Wang, K Madsen, E Wine, A Mason_

+_Animals, Mice, Mice, Inbred C3H, Mammary Tumor Virus, Mouse, Interleukin-10, Dysbiosis, Colitis, Inflammatory Bowel Diseases, Disease Models, Animal_
 Following viral infection, genetically manipulated mice lacking immunoregulatory function may develop colitis and dysbiosis in a strain-specific fashion that serves as a model for inflammatory bowel disease (IBD).
 We found that one such model of spontaneous colitis, the interleukin (IL)-10 knockout (IL-10-/-) model derived from the SvEv mouse, had evidence of increased Mouse mammary tumor virus (MMTV) viral RNA expression compared to the SvEv wild type.
 MMTV is endemic in several mouse strains as an endogenously encoded Betaretrovirus that is passaged as an exogenous agent in breast milk.
 As MMTV requires a viral superantigen to replicate in the gut-associated lymphoid tissue prior to the development of systemic infection, we evaluated whether MMTV may contribute to the development of colitis in the IL-10-/- model.

 [Source](https://doi.org/10.1186/s40168-023-01483-4)